MikeMcQuaid/mikemcquaid.com/_posts/2014-01-18-why-use-version-control.markdown

 ---
 title: Why use version control?
+excerpt: You may not be familiar with version control concepts or why version control systems are useful for managing changes to text.
+Let’s start off by asking why you should use version control.
 ---
 _This is partly based on some content from my book [Git In Practice](http://www.manning.com/mcquaid/?a_aid=MikeMcQuaid&a_bid=5688bbf4)._